JREAM/phalcon-fresh/readme.md

 # Phalcon Fresh

 This is a **CLI** application to complement the dev tools.

-This applies to the [Phalcon](http://phalconphp.com/en/) Framework.
+- This applies to the [Phalcon](http://phalconphp.com/en/) Framework.
+- Applications are based on the working examples provided at [Phalcon MVC](https://github.com/phalcon/mvc).

 ## Status
 - **Unstable** - In Development